State of the Stable 2016

 The vast majority of respondents (over 70%) are just checking out the language.
 Hopefully we can pull some of those people in as full time users.
 Based on some of the free form feedback, we know that there are areas of the documentation that we need to address in order to do that.
 That 18% of you said that you are using Pony for serious hobby projects was a really big boost to our morale.
 It means a lot to know people are doing “real work” with our creation.
 One side note from Sean, it’s obvious that his coworkers didn’t fill out the survey otherwise there’d be several more “I use it at work” entries.
 Consider yourself shamed if you work with him.

 Documentation… well, thanks folks.
 You said nicer things about the Pony documentation than we do.
 That said, a lot of the free form feedback was focused on documentation.
 In particular, documentation around reference capabilities.
 We have work underway to address documentation and it will be a point of emphasis going forward.
 Hopefully by the end of the year, we’ll have some awesome, beginner friendly documentation that will rival the languages that some of you brought up as favorites (and to the people who brought up Rust and Elm compiler error friendliness as goals to shoot for: we heard you, it’s something that was already on the roadmap, but oh yeah, we heard you).

 Thank you for taking the time to give us feedback.
 It means a ton.
 This isn’t meant to be a roadmap but we want to let you know that several of the issues you brought up are things we are working on including:

 - Better packaging/easier installation

 - Distributed Pony

 We’d love your help.
-If you are interested in assisting, please join the Pony+Dev mailing list and check out some of the ways that anyone can contribute.
+If you are interested in assisting, please join the contribute to Pony stream in our Zulip community and check out some of the ways that anyone can contribute.

 See y’all next year, The Pony core team